-NordVPN has a generous 30-day money-back guarantee, but at this point 30 days is pretty much an industry standard.
+You can’t get a NordVPN free trial, but it has a generous 30-day money-back guarantee.
+At this point, though, 30 days is pretty much an industry standard.
 IPVanish, on the other hand, offers only seven days for users to get their money back.

 Between the fantastic long-term pricing and the more forgiving 30-day money-back guarantee, NordVPN is the better option when it comes to pricing.

 When it comes to the user interface design, NordVPN and IPVanish are polar opposites.
 NordVPN’s interface is clean and streamlined.
 The majority of the window is taken up by a map that has blue bubbles indicating where you can connect to, with a standard text-based server list occupying the left side of the screen.

 By clicking on the bubble in the country of your choice, the VPN automatically selects the best server and connects you.

 IPVanish’s interface is mostly filled with a graph that displays your traffic speeds when you are connected.
 To select a location, there is a dropdown menu below the graph, as well as a tab on the left that lets you view a much clearer and more in-depth list of servers.